mk-fg/python-pulse-control/README.rst

 Installation
 ------------

-It's a regular package for Python 2.7 (not 3.X).
+It's a regular package for Python (3.x or 2.x).

 Using pip_ is the best way::